Austin College Bulletin 2022-2023

 Many faculty members use computing extensively in teaching and research activities both inside and outside of the classroom.
 Most classrooms have been equipped with the latest technology and media devices to enhance the learning experience.
 Students are exposed to and trained in the use of computers beginning with First-Year Seminar and continuing with discipline-specific applications in other courses.
 Software applications specific to academic functions are available through the campus network and Internet.
-Applications include software development tools for computer science, geographical information software for the sciences, mathematical/measurement for physics, music and digital movie production for communication arts, statistical analysis for social sciences, instructional tools for the Education Department, and many others.
+Applications include software development tools for computer science, geographical information software for the sciences, mathematical/measurement for physics, music and digital movie production for communication, statistical analysis for social sciences, instructional tools for the Education Department, and many others.

 The campus-wide network connects all buildings with both wireless and wired service.
 All residence hall rooms include a wired network port as well as full wireless coverage.

 Computers are provided in labs for student use in academic buildings, residence halls, and Wright Campus Center, with many providing access 24/7.
 These labs also provide the ability to print and many include specialty software used by different academic disciplines.

 Academic Computer Labs and Training Rooms

 - Abell 116 (open student access evenings and weekends)

 Forster Art Complex